HNeukermans/Hallo/README.md

 Hallo
 =====

-A SIP stack, in my language of C#oice.
+A SIP stack, in my language of Ch#ice.

 ## Getting started